benisde/customer_shopping_habits/README.md

 ## Any additional questions that surfaced, what your group might research next if more time was available, or share a plan for future development
+#### We would have used Amazon Sagemaker to deveop a chat bot to answer questions